The Packard® Motor Car Foundation

 A major improvement was made to the property in the summer of 2004 with the installation of a new roof on the flat portion of the repair garage and Chrysler Defense building (at considerable expense.)
 This included the repair and replacement of some trusses and beams.
 Original copper vents, gutters, and downspouts were carefully removed, refurbished or replaced with exact duplicates, and returned to their original locations (all to National Park Service standards for historic preservation.)
 This marks an important milestone in the preservation of the property as the new roof insures that no further deterioration will take place in any of the buildings.
 To the left you can see the new hot tar being applied; to the right, next to a portion of the beautiful multi-colored slate roof, is a photo showing some of the truss and beam repair in progress; and below is the finished product -- all nice and secure for future Michigan weather.

 As previously reported, the developers have removed the former test track oval from the surrounding property with the exception of the section that we were able to save.
 We have saved and stored original timing marks and sections of the original guard rail to be returned to our historic portion.
 Development is well under way on the property around us and it's now more obvious than ever that if all of us interested in historic preservation had not joined in with the Foundation to save a portion of this site, that by now it would be nothing more than a memory.
 The Lindbergh aircraft hangar has been rescued from the infield and transported to our 14-acre site where it was securely installed on a new foundation.
 This type of small hangar has all but disappeared from the American landscape and will be one of the few preserved for posterity.
 It was given a new coat of paint in the summer of 2005 and some restoration work is being done on the rails that the doors slide on.
 Its connection to a period of industrial growth where Packard branched out into aeronautical and nautical areas will add further dimension to the historic site.
 All of this has been possible through your support and donations.
 We have had the utilities checked and upgraded and we have the power on in the buildings for the first time in many years.
-The photo of the lodge with the lights on, taken by Jon Ottman, is beautiful.

 The restoration and painting of the elevated water storage tank was completed in 2002 and through the generous donation of one of the Friends of the Foundation, the script lettering was returned for the first time since 1956.
 We are making good progress -- but much still remains to be done.
 All donations are directly applied to the restoration of the site as the overhead of the Foundation is taken care of by its Trustees.
 Touch-up work for the immediate protection of the historic artifacts has been undertaken in areas of painting on all buildings, window glass replacement on the Lodge, slate roof tiles on the Lodge and garage, structural shoring up and weather wrapping on the Timing Tower, and temporary fencing.
 All of these areas will need to be re-visited in coming years for complete restoration according to the master plan.
 Year three calls for major exterior work on the Lodge building and its attached garage area.
 This will make a positive impact on the appearance of the property with roof tile repair, stucco repair and paint, window repair and continued landscaping improvements.
 In addition, a generous local donation has allowed us to return the flag pole to the lawn area between our two entrance driveways.
 Our first Spring project for 2005 was called "The Elms of Honor" program and has shown a wonderful outpouring of community support.
 Please click on the photo below, of the Elm tree and water tower to visit our "Elms of Honor" page.
 Click on the small photo of the water tower to see some interesting aerial photos.
 Click on the small photo of the Michigan State Marker to see photos of the dedication ceremony.
 If you have previously donated to the site we thank you and look forward to your continued participation.